emanzione/SPELL/README.md

 - Completing the package for the Asset Store.
 It contains samples and ready-to-use components
 - Optimizing: prepare a load test, profile it, remove runtime allocations, etc

+## Contributing

+Feel free to open PR or leaving feedback through the Issues.
+The framework is still in beta, we can shape it together!

+If you want to chat with the community, feel free to join our [Discord server](https://discord.gg/jpteW4yaUN).

 ## License

 The core of this framework is distributed under the terms of MIT license.
 You can use it for free, but please: if you adopt it in a commercial project, consider mentioning me (and even buying the full package from the Asset Store! :) ).